-The WRC offers year-round discussion groups focusing on specific issues that affect students at Boston College.
-Groups meet weekly or twice a month and are an open and nonjudgmental space for students to discuss ideas about topics ranging from gender issues in current events, sexuality and gender identity, and the intersection of gender and race on campus.
+The WC offers year-round discussion groups focusing on specific issues that affect students at Boston College.
+Groups meet weekly or monthly and are an open and nonjudgmental space for students to discuss ideas about topics ranging from gender issues in current events, sexuality and gender identity, and the intersection of gender and race on campus.

 If you would like to become involved in a discussion group or have any questions, please email us at email@example.com.

 Think Tank is a consciousness-raising forum that meets weekly to discuss feminist issues on campus, locally and globally.
 Two WC student staff members facilitate the discussions, but participants are regularly given the opportunity to lead discussions by bringing in articles, videos, or images that relate to issues relevant to gender equality and feminism.
 Each semester, Think Tank members develop an action project that can raise awareness throughout the entire campus about one or more topics that have come up during the semester.
 In these ways, Think Tank is an important way for students interested in women and gender issues to familiarize themselves with the WC.

 A book club that offers a relaxed and open space for students interested in reading about and discussing a variety of issues including gender identity, sexuality, feminism, and the construction of masculinity/femininity.
 UnCovered is an opportunity for students to engage in discussion with professors that may not teach classes in their field(s) of study, as well as with peers who are interested in these topics.
 The readings are personally selected by the professor featured in each meeting, and made available to students 2-3 weeks in advance.

 Meetings: Fall meeting dates will be announced in September.